bkf2020/AOC/README.md

 - In the folder for each year, there is a `Updates.md` file.

 # Walkthroughs?
 - I will try to include a walkthrough file for some days.
 It will be called `Walkthroughs.md` in the folder for the year.
+You can also view these walkthroughs on the project's wiki, if you prefer that.